Get Help from Start to Finish

 Take Notes.
 Be sure to have your laptop/tablet or pen and paper available during your advising session.
 You should be ready to take plenty of notes and ask lots of questions.
 It's also a good idea to have your calendar open so you can add important dates and deadlines.

 Ask Questions.
 In order to prepare the right questions, you need to know what your academic advisor can do for you.
 Your advisor can help you with academic planning, course selection, career path and transfer services, campus resource information and preparation for graduation.

-- Already applied, but never taken Harper classes: Center for New Students
+- Already applied, but never taken Harper classes: Center for New Students and Orientation

 - Transferring Prior Credit or Work Experience to Harper: Go forward even faster by inquiring about getting credit for your prior college or work experience